raspberrypilearning/cd-advanced-html-css-sushi/en/step_6.md

 --- /collapse ---

 + Add the following CSS rules to your menu.
 You probably have colours and borders defined as well; I've left them out to save space here!
-If you already have CSS rules defined for your menu, just add in or change the properties and values that you are missing.
+If you already have CSS rules defined for your menu, just add in or change the properties and values below that you are missing.

 ```css
     nav ul {